gchq/sleeper/docs/designs/postgresql-state-store.md

 tasks running at the same time and they all have a connection to the instance, that will put the instance under load even if those connections are idle.
 Each execution of a compaction job should create a PostgreSQLStateStore, do the checks it needs and then close the connection.
-We could add a method to the state store implementation that closes any internal connections or we could create the state store with a connection supplier than provides a connection when needed but then shuts that connection down when it has not been used for a while.
+We could add a method to the state store implementation that closes any internal connections or we could create the state store with a connection supplier that provides a connection when needed but then shuts that connection down when it has not been used for a while.

 When we need to make updates to the state store, we can avoid needing to create a connection every time by reusing the idea of asynchronous commits from the transaction log state store, i.e. an SQS queue that triggers a lambda to perform the updates.
 However, in this case we do not want it to be a FIFO queue as we want to be able to make concurrent updates.
 We can set the maximum concurrency of the lambda to control the number of simultaneous updates to the state store.
+If multiple Sleeper tables are being updated then the maximum concurrency would need to be set high enough to support updates to all of the tables, but when only one table is active this would mean that there could be a large number of updates to one table.
+This may not be a problem in practice.

 ### Transactions

+See the PostgreSQL manual on transaction isolation levels: https://www.postgresql.org/docs/current/transaction-iso.html.
 We can use the serializable transaction level.
+Even if the design means there should be no conflicts at the row level, it is possible that multiple simultaneous updates may lead to SQLExceptions due to it being unable to serialise the transactions.
+We will need to retry the update in these scenarios.

 Different operations on the state store will require different types of implementation - some can use prepared statements, some will use PLPGSQL.

-See the PostgreSQL manual on transaction isolation levels: https://www.postgresql.org/docs/current/transaction-iso.html